Appalachian State vs. UL Monroe College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 58 points -- this matchup's over/under -- only two times this year.
+- Appalachian State and its opponents have scored at least 57.5 points -- this matchup's over/under -- just two times this year.

-- UL Monroe has combined with its opponents to score more than 58 points in four of seven games this season.

-- Saturday's total is 5.3 points higher than the combined 52.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 52.7, is 4.8 points fewer than Saturday's over/under.

-- This contest's over/under is 0.4 points under the 58.4 these two squads combine to give up per game in 2021.
+- The 58.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 57.5 total in this contest.

-- The Mountaineers and their opponents score an average of 56.6 points per game, 1.4 fewer than Saturday's total.

-- The 58 over/under in this game is five points higher than the 53 average total in Warhawks games this season.
+- The average total in Mountaineers games this season is 56.6, 0.9 points fewer than Saturday's total of 57.5 .

 Appalachian State Stats and Trends

-- The Mountaineers have been favored by 27.5 points or more one time this season and have not covered the spread in any of them.
+- The Mountaineers have yet to cover the spread this season when favored by 27 points or more.

-- Appalachian State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Appalachian State's games this year have hit the over on three of seven set point totals (42.9%).

-- When Appalachian State records more than 34.4 points, it is 1-1 against the spread and 2-0 overall.
+- When Appalachian State puts up more than 34.4 points, it is 1-1 against the spread and 2-0 overall.

-- When Appalachian State piles up more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Appalachian State churns out over 448.7 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Mountaineers have turned the ball over 12 times this season, two fewer than the Warhawks have forced (14).
+- This year, the Mountaineers have 12 turnovers, two fewer than the Warhawks have takeaways (14).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook .